 Scalp Treatment: Squeeze Infusium 23 Leave-In conditioner into your roots so it can moisturize your scalp/real hair, and to prevent flakes/itching.
 Try not to let all of it get into your actual weave.
 Nothing bad will happen, but the less product you leave in the weave, the better the outcome.
 After every wash you may also use Nutri-Ox Treatment.
 The description may not apply to you, however it safeguards against toxin buildup on the scalp to promote thicker, healthier hair growth.
 Enhanced microcirculation energizes cellular acivity and nutrient uptake by the scalp skin.
 It also helps greatly with bad itching.

 Drying: The best way to dry your hair is by roller setting it and sitting underneath the dryer for at least 90 minutes.
 If you don’t feel like doing that, you can finger dry your hair with a blow dryer.
 Note: Do not use the comb attachment with the blow dryer because that adds stress to the hair by pulling it too hard, which can also loosen the weft, which can cause shedding and slipping tracks.
-The most laziest way (which is what I do most of the time) is towel dry your hair, and then putting it into 2 braids while it’s damp.
+The most laziest & healthiest way (which is what I do most of the time) is towel dry your hair, let it air dry for 8 hours, then put it into 2 braids while it’s damp.
 This takes about a day for it to dry.

 Day-to-Day care: The only product I would suggest to use is BioSilk Therapy.
 You drop a dime size into your palm and rub it through your hair twice a week.
 It gives that natural shine, without weighing down the hair with oil/grease.
 It also promotes a nice silky look if you are wearing your hair straight.